Commencement '23 Information -- CLICK HERE --

 2020 Evidence File Focused Visit

-On July 9, 2018, Highlands University was formally removed from probationary status by the Higher Learning Commission (HLC).
-The entire Highlands community worked together to address the areas of concern specified by the HLC that led to our probationary status.
+In each case, the entire Highlands community worked together to address the areas of concern specified by the HLC.
 The university used this opportunity to develop new programs and initiatives to guide us into a new and positive future.
+This report led to a return visit to campus by the HLC in 2020.

 How You Can Help with the HLC Process: Highlands University, and all institutions overseen by the HLC, are on a continuous 10-year cycle for accreditation review.
-Certain reporting requirements continue during these timeframes meaning that we are under constant review.
+Certain reporting requirements continue during these time-frames meaning that we are under constant review.

 So you can join at any time with a voluntary commitment in the HLC cycle: